-Grant are funds given to an individual or entity (such as a not for profit organization or company) for a specific purpose linked to public benefit.
+Grant are funds given to an individual or entity (such as a not-for-profit organization or company) for a specific purpose linked to public benefit.

-Grants are distributed by charitable organizations, governments, and companies who do not expect to be repaid for the funding.
+Non-recoverable grants are distributed by charitable organizations, governments, and companies who do not expect to be repaid for the funding.

 Example Grant Givers